Introduction to OpenShift AI

 1. Explore the OpenShift AI dashboard

-Authorization is necessary to access OpenShift AI.
+Authorization is required to access OpenShift AI.

 Figure 2: OpenShift Login.